Sarel-Esterhuizen/yet-another-js-dev-env/README.md

 Yet another JavaScript Development Environment

 This repository holds another freaking JavaScript dev environment, ready for you to check out and freaking be awesome with.
+- EditorConfig for consistent coding styles
+- NPM as package manager
+- Security Scanning on each start using nsp check
+- Express Server
+- Localtunnel for easy work sharing
+- NPM Scripts for automation
+- Babel for transpiling

 **I am not actively maintaining it so if it is broken you fix it.